Grassland Groupies

 Bee City Wichita Merch

-100% of profits from merch and raffle sales go to the Bee City Wichita initiative.
-These funds are used to purchase garden supplies/plants and improve/create pollinator habitat in Wichita.
+100% of profits from sales of our merch goes toward the Bee City Wichita initiative.
+These funds are used to improve and create pollinator habitat in Wichita.

-• Bee City Wichita logo – outdoor stickers
+• Bee City Wichita logo (artist: Rachel Roth)

 T-shirts are offered at a suggested donation of $25 or more.
 They were printed locally at Allen-Lee Screen Printing and are 100% pre-shrunk cotton.
 We recommend flipping shirts inside out before washing to make them last as long as possible.